Mak2006/python-rest-app-cont/README.md

 ![res](https://i.imgur.com/rETQRdq.png)

 ### We now create a test module to test the ``add` service.
-Under application root we include a `tests` directory and create our tests `test_addsvc.py` We use pytest, and already have it installed. pytest would auto discover the tests from file prefixed with `test_`
+Under application root we include a `tests` directory and create our tests `test_addsvc.py` We use pytest rather than the built in `unittest` as pytest does more, and already have it installed. pytest would auto discover the tests from file prefixed with `test_`.
+We further keep our functional and unit tests separate.

 ### Exposing the documentation for the REST layer